-Cause of Risk and factors affecting risk level Level of Risk isk Risk Mitigation Likeli- hood Impact Risk Level Losing accreditation with awarding bodies: The impact of discontinuation of our relationship with Pearson is high.
+Cause of Risk and factors affecting risk Level of Risk Risk Mitigation level Likeli hood Impact Risk Level Losing accreditation with awarding bodies: The impact of discontinuation of our relationship with Pearson is HIGH.
 The occurrence of such an event would significantly curtail the activities of the College and affect the student's ability to earn certification as proof of completion of their studies.
-Low High Medium In the event of losing accreditation with Pearson, the College can activate its reciprocal arrangements with other local Alternative Providers offering similar programmes for the transfer of students without having a significant impact on their education.
-Withdrawal or suspension of a course: The College may decide to withdraw or suspend a course.
-The College may make a strategic decision to withdraw a course for academic reasons, in response to student feedback and/or because the course is not financially viable because of low student numbers.
-Low High Medium We will inform current and prospective students as soon as is practicable.
-We will always seek to teach-out the course so that current students are not impacted.
-In the unlikely event that we decide not to teach-out the withdrawn course, we will support current students to transfer to another higher education provider.
-Losing approval for designation from Government bodies: The impact of losing OFS registration is high as all current students rely on student loans.
-They can only access loans when the College stays a registered provider.
-However, the College is confident that losing OFS registration is a low likelihood.
+The likelihood of that risk occurring is High, following the suspension of the College's accreditation in response to malicious allegations.
+High High Very High In the event of losing accreditation with Pearson, the College can activate its reciprocal arrangements with other local Alternative Providers offering similar programmes for the transfer of students without having a significant impact on their education.
+Losing approval for designation from Government bodies: The impact of losing OFS registration is HIGH as all current students rely on student loans.
+They can only access loans when the OFS stays a registered provider.
+However, the College is confident that losing OFS registration is a LOW likelihood.
 We have all relevant regulatory requirements in place and comply with all reporting requirements.
-Low High Medium Should the College lose OFS registration and students lose access to SLC funding, the College will take all reasonable steps to minimise the resulting disruption to students, including requesting for students to complete their year of study/programme; where it is not possible, supporting students to transfer to appropriate programmes at other providers; where applicable, financially compensating students where they suffer demonstrable, material financial loss because of disruption to their studies; considering assistance for affected students by providing evidence/letters/statements in support of the continuation of their studies; merging with another institution to maintain all, or part of, the current provision.
-The College, meanwhile, would endeavour to regain designation as soon as possible by working with the relevant bodies.
+Low High Mediu m Should the College lose OFS registration and students lose access to SLC funding, the College will take all reasonable steps to minimise the resulting disruption to students, including requesting for students to complete their year of study/programme; where it is not possible, supporting students to transfer to appropriate programmes at other providers; where applicable, financially compensating students where they suffer demonstrable, material financial loss because of disruption to their studies; considering assistance for affected students by providing evidence/letters/statements in support of the continuation of their studies; merging with another institution to maintain all, or part of, the current provision The College, meanwhile, would endeavour to regain designation as soon as possible by working with the relevant bodies.